 This course examines the use of computers in the commission of crimes, collection, analysis and production of digital evidence.
-Students will use computer resources to explore basic computer forensic investigation techniques methodologies and project management.
-Topics include: Systems planning, systems analysis, systems design, systems implementation, evaluation, and project management.
+Students will use computer resources to explore basic computer forensic investigation techniques.

 CIST 2921 - IT Analysis, Design, and Project Management (4 credit hours, 5250 minutes)